wp-plugins/kindred-posts/readme.txt

 == Description ==

 Kindred posts suggests your posts to visitors based on their past browsing history on your site.
 Your site learns how people are currently accessing your site and uses artificial intelligence to recommend posts that your visitors may find interesting.
 After this plugin is enabled, you can easily start collecting statistics and recommending posts by dragging and dropping a widget into your theme.

-= Kindred Posts Premium =
-We will soon offer a premium version of this plugin with additional features
-* More options that control the look and feel of your widgets
-* More control over visit data
-* Integration with Google Analytics

-For more information about the premium version, please visit [our site](http://AiSpork.com/kindred-posts-premium)

 = Support =
 If you require support, you can visit the Help & Tutorials menu from the Kindred Posts Settings page.
 We also monitor the WordPress.org support forums but to receive faster support you should post your questions on our [forum](http://AiSpork.com/forums/).